Krylov Complexity in early universe: Some setup of early universe

-In this section, we provide an introduction to inflation, RD, and MD, which are characterized by the corresponding scale factor.
-We then present three essential inflationary potentials that encompass most types of inflationary models.
-Additionally, we provide an overview of preheating, during which the background of the inflaton field oscillates around the minimum.
-Subsequently, we incorporate the background solution for the inflaton into the numerical calculation of the effective mass for these three distinct potentials.
+In this section, we introduce the inflationary, RD, and MD eras, each described by its corresponding scale factor.
+We also present three representative inflationary potentials that cover a broad range of model types.
+An overview of preheating is given, during which the inflaton background oscillates around its potential minimum.
+Finally, we incorporate this background solution into a numerical evaluation of the effective mass for each of the three potentials.